It's still a "man's world", but this seems to be slowly falling apart

 Act 3: A shortage of "Marriagable" Men

 Before I continue, I suppose I should write a disclaimer.
-This act is going to be less data and statistics and more personal opinion/interpretation.
-In other words, I very much understand if you completely disagree with what I'm about to say and I do welcome the criticism.
-Just keep it friendly and respectful, would ya?
+This section is going to be less data and statistics and more personal opinion/interpretation.
+In other words, I very much understand if you disagree with what I'm about to say and I do welcome the criticism.
+Just keep it friendly and respectful.

 Some attribute it to the dramatic demise of the manufacturing industry in America, which is one of the most traditionally masculine industries around.
-The most cynical blame it on videogames (which is probably a bit harsh).
+The most cynical people blame it on videogames (which I think is very bit harsh and exaggerated).
 Again others, including yours truly, look at it more from the perspective of women catching up with and eventually outperforming men.

 Based on the data presented earlier about enrollment and degrees, this is the way I interpret the situation.
 Given that women were less educated back in the days, the defining factor of the marriagable man was probably only "can he put a roof above our family's head?"
 However, given that women are now more successful in educational terms than men and are able to provide for themselves just fine, they have shifted the goalposts and upped their demands for marriage (for any labor economists out there, I think this has something to do with the term 'separating equilibrium').
 Making a reasonable amount of money as a guy just isn't enough anymore because most women (are educated enough to) do that by themselves anyway.